AnyChart/docs.anychart.com/Maps/Seat_Maps/Preparing_SVG_Image.md

 </g>
 ```

-Inline groups might have its own id's due to some reasons.
+Inline groups might have their own ID's due to some reasons.
 Elements inside of the groups might have classes; set classes to each element you need to react on hovering or selecting.
 All elements that belong to the same class will have the same interactive settings, so be careful with setting them.
 Let's set the classes to the texts.

 ```
 <text class="info" transform="matrix(1 0 0 1 172.5244 131.3237)"><tspan x="0" y="0" fill="#996633" font-family="'ArialMT'" font-size="16.6934">Room 1</tspan><tspan x="-21.189" y="20.032" fill="#996633" font-family="'ArialMT'" font-size="16.6934">11&apos; 0&quot; x 13&apos; 0&quot;</tspan></text>